IF YOU DON’T READ ANYTHING ELSE, PLEASE AT LEAST READ THESE POINTERS:

 So, just what is "Curbside Care"?

-All of the TVC staff will be wearing PPE of mask and cap and face shield and gown.
+All of the TVC staff will be wearing a mask and we request that clients also wear masks when interacting with us.
 Clients stay in the parking lot, typically in their cars so they can stay cool in their air conditioning of the car.
 For clients who must leave their car, we maintain 6 feet social distancing.
+Clients must wear a mask when we interact.

-We will ask clients to wear masks once they are allowed back into the clinic.
+We will require clients to wear masks once they are allowed back into the clinic.
 We do not know when this will be but likely when we've a vaccine for Covid19 available.
 Why so long?
 Because we can contain potential contamination better when only our trained staff is within our clinic!
 Between our doctors and nurses combined we have over a hundred years of experience with decontamination of contagious disease.
 We are treating everyone we meet as we would treat a dog patient who has parvo.
 We are used to bleach foot baths and disinfection techniques that few laypeople have experienced.
-I mean to tell you, we have dishpan hands and are quite warm wearing the gowns and masks and face shields we repeatedly disinfect.
+I mean to tell you, we have dishpan hands!
+We have always been rather type A about a clean hospital, but the nursing staff has escalated our efforts to disinfect everything!

 Please notify us if you have had any exposure to a Covid19 patient!
 If at all possible we will try a telemedicine appointment.
 If the appointment mandates an examination in the clinic, we will still see your pet, but we will wipe your pet down with activated hydrogen peroxide.
 (Not to worry, I've been using activated hydrogen peroxide wipes in my gym bag for years---It's non-toxic and many a time I've wiped my own face with it.)
 Activated hydrogen peroxide is NOT regular hydrogen peroxide.